HitPant/langchain-tutorials/03-langchain-output_parsers/README.md

     best_for: str = Field(description="Primary use case in one sentence")
     popularity: int = Field(description="Popularity score 1-10")

-# Bind the schema directly to the LLM — handles formatting + parsing internally
+# Bind the schema directly to the LLM: handles formatting + parsing internally
 # Uses function calling / tool use under the hood (more reliable than prompt injection)
 structured_llm = llm.with_structured_output(TechSummary)

-# invoke() now returns a TechSummary object directly — no format_instructions needed
+# invoke() now returns a TechSummary object directly, no format_instructions needed
 result = structured_llm.invoke("Tell me about FastAPI")

 print(type(result))        # <class 'TechSummary'>